Persian Cat Grooming - Persian Cat Show Grooming - final touches on Show Grooming

 6. Drying and Stain removal

-Most exhibitors want more of something for their coat- some want volume, texture, curls, shine... the list goes on and for each kitty and it's breed - a different addition is wanted.
+Most exhibitors want more of something for their coat; some want volume, texture, curls, shine... the list goes on and for each kitty and breed a different standard is wanted.
 Let's take a look at some finishing touch products and see what they are designed and used for.

-Powders- to cover or absorb.
+Powders.
+Use grooming powders to cover or absorb.
 If you have a greasy area or a stain or discolorion...try using a little powder.
-Fullers Earth is wonderful to help with the greasy curls found behind the ears.
-Corn Starch does a great job on the bottom private area and keeping from curling up and fluffing up a ruff.
+Fullers Grooming Powder is wonderful to help with the greasy curls found behind the ears, and also does a great job on the bottom private area and keeping from curling up and fluffing up a ruff.

-Summers Eve Powder- OK- here is a life saver at a cat show.
-You are all clean and ready for ringside and the cat potties and hits himself.
+Summers Eve Powder (Summer's Eve Feminine Powder - Cotton Breeze - 8 oz - 2 pk ) can also be a life saver at a cat show.
+You are all clean and ready for ringside and then the cat uses the litterbox and hits himself.
 He's wet and your number has been called.
 No problem!
-Simply dry with a paper towel- pour on some Summers Eve powder and pack- pat- and comb out.
+Simply dry with a paper towel, pour on some Summers Eve powder, and pack, pat, and comb out.
 Summers Eve is designed to absorb wetness and it works really good on cats!

-Static- be gone!
-Spray a little static guard on your tools and mist the coat with a fine mist of water after combing.
-Also- spray the bottoms of your shoes with the static guard!
+Static.
+Static be gone!
+Spray a little static guard (Static Guard 1.4 oz - Pack of 3 ) on your tools and mist the coat with a fine mist of water after combing.
+Also, spray the bottoms of your shoes with the static guard!
+I suggest the small 1.4 oz can.
+It is easier to handle around cats.

-Volume- try a little bay rum on your tools brushing the coat opposite of the way it grows.
+Volume.
+To add volume to the coat, try adding a little bay rum (Bay Rum Aftershave Splash for Men - Oldschool Manly Scent - 4oz. of The Finest, All Natural, Premium Ingredients - No Synthetic Chemicals - by Barberry Coast Shave Co. ) on your tools brushing the coat opposite of the way it grows.
 Use clear bay rum on a white coat.

 How about more dome?
 Comb all head hair towards the eyes.